HotupdaterHot Updater

 // bucket: "my-bucket"

-// key: "path/file.bundle"
+// key: "releases/bundle.zip"

 getContentType

-Returns MIME type based on file extension:
+Returns a MIME type based on a file extension.

 const contentType = getContentType("bundle.js");

-// Result: "application/javascript"
+// "application/javascript"

 CLI Configuration

-Use your custom plugin in hot-updater.config.ts:
+Use your custom plugin in hot-updater.config.ts.

 import { defineConfig } from "@hot-updater/core";